ldelossa/ldelossa-blog/src/routes/blog/_posts/go-url-encoding.md

-# The Good with The Bad: Go's net/url.URL and JSON
+# The Good With The Bad: Go's net/url.URL and JSON

 A rather common task presented itself while working on [Clair](https://github.com/quay/clair) this week.